Chapati - Indian Flat bread

 Board and Rolling pin - Chakla - Belan - Polpat - latne

 frying pan or tava

-You may use non stick flat tawa or fry pan if you wish.
+You may use non stick flat tawa or fry pan if a concave tava is not available.

 But generally, chapathies, do not stick to the girdle when the dough is made properly and is of right consistency.